Stephen Gilbert (novelist): Early life

-Friendship with Forrest Reid
+Relationship with Forrest Reid

 In 1931, just before his 19th birthday, Gilbert met the novelist Forrest Reid, then in his mid-50s.
 Reid's many novels reflect his fascination with teenage boys and he was drawn to Gilbert.
-The two commenced a turbulent friendship that lasted until Reid's death in 1947.
+The two commenced a turbulent relationship that lasted until Reid's death in 1947.
 Reid acted as a mentor to Gilbert and depicts an idealised version of their relationship (opening with a holiday encounter in the seaside town of Ballycastle) in his novel Brian Westby (1944).
 The relationship appeared platonic, but Gilbert found Reid's demands, and interference in his affairs, excessive.

 Gilbert's later novel, The Burnaby Experiments (1952), appearing five years after Reid's death, has been read as "a thinly disguised portrayal of their relationship from Gilbert's point of view and a belated response to Brian Westby".

 First novels

 Gilbert's first novel, The Landslide (1943), a fantasy involving prehistoric creatures uncovered in a landslide in a remote part of Ireland, was dedicated to Reid.
 The creatures are benevolent, but upset the order of things.
 It was released to positive reviews, including one from E. M. Forster (a friend of Reid's) speaking on the BBC.
 A second novel, Bombardier, appeared the following year.
 It is based on his volunteer wartime experiences with the 3rd (Ulster) Searchlight Regiment, Royal Artillery in France, including the evacuation at Dunkirk (Gilbert was awarded the Military Medal for burning a bridge in the face of an enemy advance).
 Bombardier was a moderate financial success, going through at least two printings.

 According to Andrew Doyle's introduction to the 2014 reprint of Monkeyface (1948), that book and The Burnaby Experiments (1952) were both well received by critics, but neither was a financial or popular success.
 Monkeyface told the story of an ape-man missing link who is brought from the jungles of South America to the U.K. and learns to speak English, but struggles with adapting to modern human society.
 Burnaby follows a young man's strange experiences with an eccentric uncle's research into the possibility of the survival of the human soul after death.